davidbalian/key-cy-properties-loop/PURPOSE_AWARE_FILTERS.md

 - Gets the purpose from URL parameters or defaults to 'sale'
 - Uses `getTermsByPurpose()` to filter property types
 - Only shows types that have properties for the current purpose
+- Displays accurate property counts for each type based on purpose

-**Before:** Showed all property types regardless of purpose **After:** Shows only property types with properties matching the current purpose
+**Before:** Showed all property types regardless of purpose with total counts **After:** Shows only property types with properties matching the current purpose with purpose-specific counts

 ### 4. Already Purpose-Aware Filters